 - Limit alcohol intake.
 The Centers for Disease Control and Prevention recommends no more than 1-2 alcoholic drinks a day.

 - Stick within your normal routine as much as you can.
-Don’t let yourself become overwhelmed with all the additional holiday activities.
+Don’t let yourself become overwhelmed with all of the additional holiday activities.

 - Set a realistic budget and then stick to it.
 There are many different resources that can help you plan your spending.